juev/awesome-stars/README.md

 - [Huachao/vscode-restclient](https://github.com/Huachao/vscode-restclient) – REST Client Extension for Visual Studio Code
 - [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) – Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI
 - [JasonEtco/rss-to-readme](https://github.com/JasonEtco/rss-to-readme) – 📡📝 A GitHub Action that updates a section of a README from an RSS feed.
+- [Jigsaw-Code/outline-apps](https://github.com/Jigsaw-Code/outline-apps) – Outline Client and Manager, developed by Jigsaw.
+Outline Manager makes it easy to create your own VPN server.
+Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) – 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2024
 - [Nutlope/aicommits](https://github.com/Nutlope/aicommits) – A CLI that writes your git commit messages for you with AI
 - [Sh4yy/cloudflare-email](https://github.com/Sh4yy/cloudflare-email) – This is a simple proxy server that can be used for sending free transactional emails through Cloudflare workers.